build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

 6. [How to use DynamoDB on a containerized API](this post)

-So far we have been lerning about containers, Kubernetes, Infraestructure as a Code and even intelligent services like Amazon Rekognition.
+So far you have been lerning about containers, Kubernetes, Infraestructure as a Code and even intelligent services like Amazon Rekognition.
 Now it’s time to add a database to store the needed data models that will be used on our social media platform.

-We choose Amazon DynamoDB because we need a modern database that support high throughput and simplify the overall data management by providing an API for all the Data Management and Operations.
-Also because we are using document data structures that will be better working on a non-relational and document DB as DynamoDB.
-But first we need to figure out the relevant field for the data structure in the APIs that we have done so far.
+I choose Amazon DynamoDB because the Picturesocial need a modern database that support high throughput and simplify the overall data management by providing an API for all the Data Management and Operations.
+Also because I'm using document data structures that will be better working on a non-relational and document DB as DynamoDB.
+But first I need to figure out the relevant field for the data structure in the APIs that I have done so far.

-In a previous post about [how to analyze images with Machine Learning](/posts/picturesocial/05-how-to-analyze-images-with-machine-learning/), we created an API that returned the Labels from a photo using Amazon Rekognition.
+In a previous post about [how to analyze images with Machine Learning](/posts/picturesocial/05-how-to-analyze-images-with-machine-learning/), I created an API that returned the Labels from a photo using Amazon Rekognition.
 The most relevant attributes for Picturesocial are: **1/** An ID to correlate the image with the Labels, **2/** Image Name, **3/** Label List (top 5), and **4/** User who uploaded the image.
-Now we are going to convert those attributes into a Data Model, using JSON, that we will follow for the whole API.
+Now I'm going to convert those attributes into a Data Model, using JSON, that I will follow for the whole API.

 ```json
 `{